Zheng-Meng/zhengmengzhai.github.io/_pages/research.md

 In experiments on unseen target systems with high sparisty observations, the model can still reconstruct the dynamics.

 #### Relevant Publications:
-* <h6> Zheng-Meng Zhai, Jun-Yin Huang, Benjamin D. Stern, and Ying-Cheng Lai. ''Hybrid machine-learning scheme for reconstructing dynamics from sparse observations with no training data,'' Preprint, (2024).
+* <h6> Zheng-Meng Zhai, Benjamin D. Stern, and Ying-Cheng Lai. ''Bridging known and unknown dynamics by transformer-based machine-learning inference from sparse observations,'' Nature Communications, 16, 8053, 1-12 (2025).

 <br>